chialab/dna/docs/manipulating-the-dom.md

 ## Integration with third party libraries

 Sometimes you need to encapsulate in DNA another UI library, like [Mapbox](https://github.com/mapbox/mapbox-gl-js) or [Pickr](https://github.com/Simonwep/pickr).
-Since DNA components are just HTML nodes, the integration is possible using the element context as library param:
+Since DNA components are DOM nodes, the integration is possible using the element context as library param:

 ```ts
 import { Component, customElements } from '@chialab/dna';